risk-first/website/Operational-Risk.md

  - **A Transform Process** (the **Operation** itself), which tries to achieve an...
  - **Operational Strategy** (the objectives of the operation) and is embedded in the wider...
- - **Operational Context**.

-The **Operational Context** supplies the **Transform Process** with three key dependencies:
+ - **Operational Context**, which supplies the **Transform Process** with three key dependencies.
+These are...
  - **Resources**:  whether _transformed_ resources (like electricity or information, say) or _transforming_ resources (like staff or equipment).
  - **Customers**: which supply it with money in return for goods and services.
  - **Operational Strategy**: the goals and objectives of the operation, informed by the reality of the environment it operates in.

 ![Risk-First Operations Management:  Taking Action, inspired by the work of Slack _et al._](images/generated/risks/operational/operational-risk.png)

-We have looked at processes like the **Transform Process** in the section on [Process Risk](Process-Risk).
-The healthy functioning of this process is the domain of [Operations Management](#operations-management).
-As the above diagram shows (again, modified from Slack _et al._) this involves the following types of actions:
+The healthy functioning of the **Transform Process** is the domain of [Operations Management](#operations-management).
+As the above diagram shows (again, modified from Slack _et al._) this involves the following types of actions.

- - **Control**:  ensuring that the Operation is working according to its targets.
-This includes day-to-day quality control and monitoring of the Transform Process.
+ - **Control**:  ensuring that the Transform Process is working according to its targets.
+This includes day-to-day quality control and monitoring .
  - **Planning**: this covers aspects such as capacity planning, forecasting and project planning.
 This is about making sure the transform process has targets to meet and the resources to meet them.
  - **Design**:  ensuring that the design of the product and the transform process itself fulfils an **Operational Strategy**.
  - **Improvement**:  improving the operation in response to changes in the **Environment** and the **Operational Strategy**, detecting failure and recovering from it.